Welcome to the WORX From the Toolshed blog!

 Aerate Your Lawn

 Aeration should be among the top winter lawn care tips.
 Aerating the lawn not only helps more air get to the soil, but it is also be good for allowing more water and nutrients to reach the roots of your lawn, and reduce the water sitting on the soil causing soggy, muddy places.
 If you have a larger lawn, you might want to consider getting a push aerator or one that is motorised.
-They do cost more, but it will save you a lot of time and effort on large lawns.
+The Worx cordless Aerator/Scarifier provides the perfect tool for such tasks.

 Spread Grass Seed